Abando/esupa/README.rst

 - These would be nice too, but aren't pressing issues for now.

   - Add support more payment processors.
 Payza_?
-BCash_?, Moip_?
+BCash_?
+Moip_?
   - Localization of optionals and other database-stored strings.
   - Flesh out partial payments.
 How should new expiry dates be calculated?